With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 For example, lowering real estate costs allows you to reinvest savings into remote collaboration tools or provide access to local co-working spaces.

-Supplementing these meetings with office days, mentorship programs and in-person team bonding activities promotes unity and helps companies create motivated hybrid teams.
+Supplement these meetings with office days, mentorship programs and in-person team-building activities to promote unity.

 Not being able to track employee activities at all times can be a concern for managers used to monitoring performance.

-Rather than over-valuing in-office work, leaders can use technology to keep track of teams working remotely.
+Rather than overvaluing in-office work, leaders can use technology to keep track of remote teams.

 For example, a sales manager can use project management software to assign tasks and track completion.
 Overseeing progress from a single dashboard reduces the need for regular check-ins and keeps employees from feeling pressured to prove their productivity.